cyberj0g/rope/README.md

 - [Ripgrep](https://ripgrep.org/) is recommended.
 If missing, relevant tools use fallback utilities.
 - An interactive terminal (a real TTY): rope is a full-screen TUI that uses
-- A Rust toolchain to build from source. raw mode, the alternate screen, mouse reporting, and bracketed paste, so it needs any modern terminal, and it does not work piped or redirected.
+- A Rust toolchain to build from source.
+- Raw mode, the alternate screen, mouse reporting, and bracketed paste, so it needs any modern terminal, and it does not work piped or redirected.

 ## Features